Navigating health reform

 Intensive Cardiac Rehabilitation (ICR)

-CMS proposes to add stable, chronic heart failure (CHF) to the list of covered conditions for ICR.
-CHF is defined as a patient with left ventricular ejection fraction of 35 percent or less and NYHA class II to IV symptoms, despite being on optimal heart failure therapy for at least 6 weeks.
+CMS finalized the addition of stable, chronic heart failure (CHF) to the list of covered conditions for ICR.
+CHF is defined as a patient with a left ventricular ejection fraction of 35% or less and NYHA class II to IV symptoms, despite being on optimal heart failure therapy for at least six weeks.

 Medicare Shared Savings Program and Merit-Based Incentive Payment System (MIPS) alignment

-- Make ACO-17: Preventive Care and Screening: Tobacco Use: Screening and Cessation Intervention a pay-for-reporting measure for PY 2019 and forward
+- Make ACO-17: Preventive Care and Screening: Tobacco Use: Screening and Cessation Intervention a pay-for-reporting measure for PY 2019 and revert back to pay-for-performance for performance in 2020.

 - Update ACO-43: Ambulatory Sensitive Condition Acute Composite (AHRQ Prevention Quality Indicator [PQI] #91) to remove dehydration.
 The updated measure will only include bacterial pneumonia and urinary tract infection.
 Since this is a large change, according to CMS policy, the agency proposes to make ACO-43 pay-for-reporting for two years (2020 and 2021).